fusionjs/fusionjs.github.io/documentation/docs/core-concepts/hello-world.md

 }
 ```

-Running this code in your browser would produce the string "Hello World" on a plain white background with no styling.
+Running this code (`fusion dev`) would produce the string "Hello World" on a plain white background with no styling.

 While at face value this code obviously isn't doing much, there is a lot happening behind the scenes.
 Simply running this code will: